massimocaprinali/cloud-foundry-public/liberty-autoConfig.md

 # Configure bound services
 {: #auto_config}

-You can bind various services to your Liberty for Java application.
-Services can be container-managed, application-managed, or both, depending on what the developer wants.
+You can bind various services to your Liberty for Java app.
+Services can be container-managed, app-managed, or both, depending on what the developer wants.

-An application-managed service is a service that is managed entirely by the application, without any assistance from Liberty.
-The application typically reads VCAP_SERVICES to obtain information about the bound service and accesses the service directly.
-The application provides all necessary client access code.
+An app-managed service is a service that is managed entirely by the app, without any assistance from Liberty.
+The app typically reads VCAP_SERVICES to obtain information about the bound service and accesses the service directly.
+The app provides all necessary client access code.
 There is no dependency on Liberty features or the `server.xml` file configuration.
 The Liberty buildpack automatic configuration does not apply to services of this type.

 A container-managed service is a service that is managed by the Liberty runtime.
-In some cases, the application might look up the bound service in JNDI, while in others the service is used directly by Liberty itself.
+In some cases, the app might look up the bound service in JNDI, while in others the service is used directly by Liberty itself.
 The Liberty buildpack reads VCAP_SERVICES to obtain information about the bound services.
 For each container-managed service, the buildpack performs three functions.

 * Generates [cloud variables](/docs/cloud-foundry-public?topic=cloud-foundry-public-options_for_pushing#accessing_info_of_bound_services) for the bound service.
 * Installs Liberty features and client access codes that are required to access the bound service.